LaPreprint/typst/example/main.typ

   caption: [Setup of a DC resistivity survey.],
 ) <dc-setup>

+// You can put this after the content that fits on the first page to set the margins back to full-width
 #set page(margin: auto)

 The equations for DC resistivity are derived in (@dc-eqns).
 Conservation of charge (which can be derived by taking the divergence of Ampere's law at steady state) connects the divergence of the current density everywhere in space to the source term which consists of two point sources, one positive and one negative.